ifpanalytics/Ifp.Analyzers/README.md

 ## Limitations and pitfalls
 There are some glitches with the code fixer you should be aware of.
 ### Only assignments to the backing fields are renamed
-The fixer renames assignements in the constructor to the backing field to the property name.
+The fixer renames assignments in the constructor to the backing field to the property name.
 Other references to the backing are **not** renamed.
 After the fix is applied the compiler error `CS0103 The name does not exist in the current context` reports those missing renames.
 ```cs
     class AwesomeService
     {